merenlab/merenlab.org/tutorials/infant-gut/index.md

 Now you have the background information about where these files are coming from.
 Moving on.
 But just before we continue to move on, let's remove the default {% include ARTIFACT name="collection" text="collection" %} from our {% include ARTIFACT name="profile-db" text="profile database" %}, if there is one, to avoid any confusion.

-You can use this command to see all {% include ARTIFACT name="collection" text="collections" %} in your anvi'o {% include ARTIFACT name="profile-db" text="profile database" %}:
+You can use {% include PROGRAM name="anvi-show-collections-and-bins" text="this command" %} to see all {% include ARTIFACT name="collection" text="collections" %} in your anvi'o {% include ARTIFACT name="profile-db" text="profile database" %}:

 ```
 anvi-show-collections-and-bins -p PROFILE.db